-I love working with clients in setting goals for the new year, but the process can oftentimes lead to “overwhelm”.
+I love working with clients in setting goals, but the process can oftentimes lead to “overwhelm”.
 There is so much to do!

 Therefore, we ensure to set realistic goals that are a stretch but that allow for a balanced, healthy outcome.